joecym/P2_traffic_sign_classifier/writeup.md

 | Roundabout		| Right of Way      							|

 The model was able to correctly guess 3 of the 5 traffic signs, which gives an accuracy of 60%.
-This is less than the training set but I think it may be due to the poor quality of the images after I had resized it to fit the 32x32 shape.
+This is less than the test set but I think it may be due to the poor quality of the images after I had resized it to fit the 32x32 shape, which affected my last two images the most.

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)